Eberswalde Hauptbahnhof: Station

 Eberswalde has been a junction since 1866, when a line to Wriezen was opened; it was extended to Frankfurt (Oder) in 1876/77.
 The station was extended between 1866 and 1867.
 In 1873, a roundhouse was built with eight stalls and the old two-stall engine shed was demolished.
 On 7 January 1878, the repair shop of the Berlin-Stettin Railway Company (Berlin-Stettiner Eisenbahn-Gesellschaft) (now the Deutsche Bahn maintenance depot), was opened.
 Near the station, a line towards Joachimsthal and Templin was opened in 1898, starting from a junction at the nearby station of Britz on the Berlin–Szczecin line.
 Between 1906 and 1910, the station was remodelled extensively for the first time.
 It received several platforms, a pedestrian tunnel, a large lobby and several restaurants.
 In the following decades Eberswalde was a popular destination for Berliners and the station restaurants were especially well attended.

 Because of the construction of the Westend district in 1904, a railway bridge was built in 1910 to replace the old wooden bridge.
 A trolley bus line (Gleislose Bahn Eberswalde) operated for a few months in 1901.
 From 1910 to 1940 an electric tramway (Straßenbahn Eberswalde) operated from Eberswalde Marktplatz (market place) to the station forecourt.
 In 1940 the tramway was converted into a trolley bus line, which is now the oldest existing trolley bus line in Germany.

 Until about 2004, Eberswalde Station remained largely in its 1910 state, few improvements had taken place.
 The station facilities were mostly in a poor condition, so a complete reconstruction was then carried out, which involved moving the tunnel to the north and the platforms to the south.
 The Eberswalde railway station bridge was demolished and replaced by a new structure.
 Only the main building of the former station is preserved.
 An old mechanical destination indicator, which is protected as a monument, has been returned to the platform.

 Train services

-The station is served by the following service(s):
+The station was served by the following services in 2026: